top of page

 Research Impact Canada (RIC) Engaged Scholarship Award (Doctoral Laureate) | June 2025

-In addition to her teaching roles at Saint Paul University and Senghor University, Katrina has contributed to a number of academic and learning collaborations:
+In addition to her teaching roles at Saint Paul University, the University of Winnipeg, and Senghor University, Katrina has contributed to a number of academic and learning collaborations:

 Toolkits and Guides: